zqsone/HallmarkGraph/README.md

 <sup>\*</sup>Corresponding author: South China University of Technology, Guangzhou, China.
 Email: feiliu@scut.edu.cn (FL).
 Faculty of Medicine and Health Technology, Tampere University, Tampere, Finland.
 Email: and xin.lai@tuni.fi (XL).

-## This is the file library for HallmarkGraph
+## This project stores code used for HallmarkGraph

 ## The current purpose of this file library is to provide reviewers with reproducible experimental results.
 ### The repository contains the following: